dhruuujs/dhruuujs/README.md

 ---

 ## 🚀 About Me
-- 🛠️ honest, creative, curious, ambitious.
+- 🛠️ honest, creative, curious,and ambitious.
 - 🖌️ i do sketching, and doodling(cuz i think it's super cool), journaling , read books and a lots of music to help me motivated.

 ## 🧑‍💻 Skills & Technologies